Home

 WPA2/WPA3 TransitionGood for compatibilitySlightly weaker than WPA3-only

 Enable WPA3 if your router supports it.
-If not, use WPA2 with AES (also shown as CCMP) โ€” never TKIP.
-For a detailed explanation of what changed with WPA3 and why it matters, see our WiFi Security and WPA3 guide.
+If not, use WPA2 with AES (also listed as CCMP), never TKIP.
+For a deeper look at what changed with WPA3, see the WiFi Security and WPA3 guide.

 4. Disable WPS